Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/combat-i-basics.md

 a standard action, a full-round action, or not an action at all is defined by the ability.

+### Spell-Like Abilities
-**Spell-Like Abilities:** Using a spell-like ability works like casting a spell in that it requires concentration and provokes attacks of opportunity.
+Using a spell-like ability works like casting a spell in that it requires concentration and provokes attacks of opportunity.
 Spell-like abilities can be disrupted.
 If your concentration is broken, the attempt to use the ability fails, but the